smswithoutborders/RelaySMS-docs/docs/Troubleshooting/Troubleshooting-FAQ.md

 - Ensure your Android device is running Android 7 or later, and your iOS device is running iOS 10 or later.
 - Check your internet connection and try downloading again.
-- If the issue persists, contact our support team for assistance.
+- If the issue persists, contact <a href="developers@smswithoutborders.com"> our support</a> team for assistance.

 ---